laravel/docs/routing.md

 #### Distinct Guest & Authenticated User Rate Limits

 You may specify a different rate limit for guests and authenticated users.
-Using the `|` operator, you can specify different rate limits.
-The first parameter is for guests, while the second is for authenticated users.
+For example you can set `10` attempts for a guest and `60` for an authenticated user:

     Route::middleware('throttle:10|60,1')->group(function () {
         //
     });

+You can also specify the attribute of the authenticated `User` model – for example `rate_limit` – that determines the maximum requests in a period:

     Route::middleware('throttle:10|rate_limit,1')->group(function () {
         //